home-assistant/home-assistant.io/source/_components/vallox.markdown

 ha_iot_class: Local Polling
 ---

-The `vallox` component lets you control any Vallox ventilation unit that is supported by the [vallox_websocket_api](https://github.com/yozik04/vallox_websocket_api) (follow the link for a list of supported units).
+The `vallox` integration lets you control any Vallox ventilation unit that is supported by the [vallox_websocket_api](https://github.com/yozik04/vallox_websocket_api) (follow the link for a list of supported units).

-The component's **fan** platform allows you to either turn on/off the complete unit via the toggle switch or select a ventilation profile through the service `vallox/set_profile`.
+The **fan** platform of this integration allows you to either turn on/off the complete unit via the toggle switch or select a ventilation profile through the service `vallox/set_profile`.
 The four standard Vallox profiles are provided:

 - `At Home`
 - `Away`